Thank you to everyone who supported our 2020 Sleepover on 24th January which helped to raise over £4,000!

-Join members of the Charity Link team and supporters from 8pm Friday 24th January – 8am Saturday 25th January to sleep out at the charity court-yard in Leicester city centre on Millstone Lane.
+Join members of the Charity Link team and supporters from 8pm on Friday to 8am on Saturday to sleep out at the charity court-yard in Leicester city centre on Millstone Lane.
 Whilst it’s a tough experience (little warmth, comfort or sleep!) we are sure there will be a great atmosphere, interesting chat and a unique sense of solidarity.

 Warm drinks and soup will be provide and there is also a break-out room if you need to warm up or take some time out.
 Whilst the courtyard is outside, we do have a tunnel area to provide some shelter if it rains (or snows!).
 In the morning, there will be a warm breakfast cob to get you going.
 You simply need warm clothing, a sleeping bag and a sense of adventure!